 Market Review: Open

-The Reliability Panel (the Panel) is reviewing the form of the reliability standard to determine if another form better reflects changing reliability risk as the national electricity market (NEM) transitions to net zero.
+The is reviewing the form of the reliability standard to determine if the current form adequately reflects the changing reliability risk profile, or whether alternatives need to be considered.

 The Panel is also reviewing the potential need for a new, more flexible form of the administered price cap (APC) to ensure it remains fit for purpose in the long term.

 The Panel is seeking feedback on its key findings and insights

 The NEM is undergoing a significant transition.
 The characteristics and behaviours of the new system need to be understood so that system reliability can be maintained at a level that consumers value.

 Since the publication of the Issues Paper, the Panel has been modelling the potential changes to the characteristics of unserved energy as the NEM transitions.

 The Directions Paper presents the insights gained from the modelling and seeks stakeholder feedback on the following: